New outlook on the Minimal Model Program, II: Termination with scaling

-\begin{cor} Let $(X,\Delta)$ be a projective $\Q$-factorial klt pair where $\Delta$ is big, and let $A$ be an ample $\Q$-divisor on $X$.
-Then: \begin{enumerate} \item if $K_X+\Delta$ is pseudo-effective, the Minimal Model Program with scaling of $A$ terminates with a minimal model, and the canonical model of $(X,\Delta)$ exists; \item if $K_X+\Delta$ is not pseudo-effective, the Minimal Model Program with scaling of $A$ terminates with a Mori fibre space. \end{enumerate} \end{cor}
+\begin{cor} Let $(X,\Delta)$ be a projective $\Q$-factorial klt pair where $\Delta$ is big, and let $A$ be an ample $\Q$-divisor on $X$ such that $(X,\Delta+A)$ is klt and $K_X+\Delta+A$ is nef.
+Then: \begin{enumerate} \item if $K_X+\Delta$ is pseudoeffective, the Minimal Model Program with scaling of $A$ terminates with a minimal model, and the canonical model of $(X,\Delta)$ exists; \item if $K_X+\Delta$ is not pseudoeffective, the Minimal Model Program with scaling of $A$ terminates with a Mori fibre space. \end{enumerate} \end{cor}

-\begin{cor} Let $(X,\Delta)$ be a projective $\Q$-factorial klt pair such that $K_X+\Delta$ is not pseudo-effective, and let $A$ be an ample $\Q$-divisor on $X$.
-Then the Minimal Model Program with scaling of $A$ terminates with a Mori fibre space. \end{cor} \begin{proof} There exists $0<\mu\ll1$ such that $K_X+\Delta+\mu A$ is also not pseudo-effective, thus all $(K_X+\Delta)$-extremal contractions are $(K_X+\Delta+\mu A)$-extremal contractions.
+\begin{cor} Let $(X,\Delta)$ be a projective $\Q$-factorial klt pair such that $K_X+\Delta$ is not pseudoeffective, and $A$ an ample $\Q$-divisor on $X$ such that $(X,\Delta+A)$ is klt and $K_X+\Delta+A$ is nef.
+Then the Minimal Model Program with scaling of $A$ terminates with a Mori fibre space. \end{cor} \begin{proof} There exists $0<\mu\ll1$ such that $K_X+\Delta+\mu A$ is also not pseudoeffective, thus all $(K_X+\Delta)$-extremal contractions are $(K_X+\Delta+\mu A)$-extremal contractions.
 We conclude by Corollary~\ref{cor:4}. \end{proof}

-Finally we show that Conjecture~\ref{con:fg} implies unconditional Minimal Model Program with scaling.
+Finally we prove that Conjecture~\ref{con:fg} implies unconditional Minimal Model Program with scaling.

-\begin{thm} Let $(X,\Delta)$ be a projective $\Q$-factorial klt pair, and let $A$ be an ample $\Q$-divisor on $X$.
+\begin{thm} Let $(X,\Delta)$ be a projective $\Q$-factorial klt pair, and let $A$ be an ample $\Q$-divisor on $X$ such that $(X,\Delta+A)$ is klt and $K_X+\Delta+A$ is nef.
 If Conjecture~\ref{con:fg} holds, then the Minimal Model Program with scaling of $A$ terminates. \end{thm}

-\begin{proof} By Corollary \ref{cor:3} we can assume that $K_X+\Delta$ is pseudo-effective.
+\begin{proof} By Corollary \ref{cor:3} we can assume that $K_X+\Delta$ is pseudoeffective.
 Consider the Minimal Model Program with scaling of $A_1=A$ starting from the pair $(X_1,\Delta_1)=(X,\Delta)$:

 and consider the adjoint rings

 By Remark \ref{rem:6} we have $R_i\simeq R(X_1;K_{X_1}+\Delta_1, K_{X_1}+\Delta_1+\lambda_i A_1)$, thus all $R_i$ are finitely generated by Conjecture~\ref{con:fg}.
 Note that here we invoke Conjecture~\ref{con:fg} on $X_1$ and not on $X_i$, since the divisor $A_i$ is, in general, only big and not ample.